Bianca Bonnie: Biography

 In 2015, Dupree joined the supporting cast of the VH1 reality television series alongside friends Cardi B and Mariahlynn on Love & Hip Hop: New York in season six.
 She was promoted to the main cast in the show's seventh and eighth seasons.

 In 2017, she released visuals for her song "Faith In These Brownskins", a response to the line "All I got is faith in these lightskins" in the Summertime Shootout mixtape by Fabolous.

 In September 2019, South Korean rapper J-Hope of boy band BTS released a remake of her song "Chicken Noodle Soup" with American singer Becky G.

 In January 2020, she was featured on Marriage Boot Camp: Reality Stars with her partner Chozus.
+The couple have a son together on June 21, 2020.